-(Session-2021-22) SEMESTER-I GEOGRAPHY PHYSICAL GEOGRAPHY-I GEOMORPHOLOGY (Theory)
+(Session-2022-25) SEMESTER-I COURSE CODE-BGEO-1119 GEOGRAPHY PHYSICAL GEOGRAPHY-I GEOMORPHOLOGY (Theory)

-Credit hours (per week): 4 Total hours: 60 Max.
-Marks: 100 Theory Marks: 45 Practical Marks: 30 Internal Assessment: 25
+Total hours: 60 Time: 3 Hours

+Max.
+Marks: 100 Theory Marks: 45

-1. A compulsory question containing 10 short answer type questions will be set covering the whole syllabus.
+- 1. A compulsory question containing 10 short answer type questions will be set covering the whole syllabus.
 The students will attempt any 5 questions in about 20-30 words each.

-Each question will carry 1marks (Total 5 marks).

-2. The whole syllabus will be divided into 4 units.
+Each question will carry 1marks (Total 5 marks). - 2.
+The whole syllabus will be divided into 4 units.
 Eight questions will be set out of the whole syllabus, 2 from each unit.
 The students will be required to attempt one question from each unit.
 Each question carrying 10 marks.
-These will be in addition to the compulsory question at serial number 1 (Total 40 marks).
+These will be in addition to the compulsory question at serial number 1 (Total 40 marks). - 3.
+Special credit will be given to suitable use of maps and diagrams.

-To understand the process that shape landforms around us.To apply geomorphological concepts to problems of slope instability and try to identify the factors responsible for landslides occurance in various environment.
+To understand the process that shape landforms around us.
+To apply geomorphological concepts to problems of slope instability and try to identify the factors responsible for landslides occurance in various environment.

-Definition: Geography, geomorphology, climatology, oceanography Theories of the Origin of the Earth: Kant, Laplace and Jeans & Jeffreys Major Landforms: Mountains, plateaus and plains in the world
+Definition: Geography, geomorphology, climatology, oceanography Theories of the Origin of the Earth: Kant, Laplace and Jeans & Jeffreys

+Major Landforms: Mountains, plateaus and plains in the world

-Movements of earth: Folding and faulting Continental drift theory: with special reference to Wegener's theory and Plate Tectonics.
+Movements of earth: Folding and faulting

+Continental drift theory: with special reference to Wegener's theory and Plate Tectonics.

 Rocks: Their origin, classification and characteristics.

 Earthquake and volcanoes: Causes, effects, types and Distributions.